xenial-io/Xenial.Blog/_drafts/2019-12-05-the-third-annual-csharp-advent-pretzel-journey.md

 ![Run pretzel as the first man on earth](https://user-images.githubusercontent.com/653905/67486437-508f9a00-f66c-11e9-910a-fbef72e4fd7a.png)

 And I was like.
 What the actual fuck.
 I can't even believe it.
+I'm the first man on earth that ever ran pretzel on linux. 😎

-😍😍😍😍😍😍😍
+🍻🎉🥳🎉🥳🎉🍻

 ##### Make an actual global tool